Liptovská Mara

 Liptovská Mara (/sk/) is a reservoir in northern Slovakia, on the Váh river near Liptovský Mikuláš, in the Liptov region.
 The dam is named after one of the inundated villages.

 It was built in 1965–1975.
-The area of the reservoir is 22 km², max. depth is 45 m and the capacity is 360 mil. m³.
+The area of the reservoir is 22 km^{2}, max. depth is 45 m and the capacity is 360 milillion m^{3}.
 During construction, thirteen villages were inundated and a major railway and road relocated.
 The main purpose of this dam is to prevent floods, although it also generates electricity.

 Today, the dam is used as a recreational site.
 The reconstructed Celtic oppidum Havránok is situated on a hill above the dam.